xuankimtran/docs-1/pages/katalon-studio/docs/webui-click-offset.md

 Click on the given element with the relative position (x, y) from the top-left corner of that element.
 ## Set the default wait for element timeout

-From Katalon Studio version 8.2.0 onwards, you can set the default timeout for Katalon to wait until the overlay disappears before taking the **Click** action.
+From Katalon Studio version 8.2.0 onwards, you can set the timeout for Katalon to click an element behind an overlay.
+With this configuration, Katalon repeatedly tries clicking the target element until the predefined time is used up.

-To do this, go to **Project > Settings > Execution**, then manually input the desired waiting time in the **Default wait for element timeout** setting.
+To set the timeout, go to **Project > Settings > Execution**, then manually input the desired waiting time in the **Default wait for element timeout** setting.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/wait-for-element-timeout/KS-OVERLAY-Set-the-default-wait-for-element-timeout.png" width=70% alt="The Default wait for element timeout setting">